Skip to main content

 • Enhance monitoring and adjust allowances for credit losses based on emerging risks.

 The banking sector is rapidly digitizing, adopting new technologies to meet evolving customer needs.
-However, these advancements come with heightened risks:

-• Third-Party Risks: Increased reliance on fintech partnerships expands the cyberattack surface.
+• Third-party risks: Increased reliance on fintech partnerships expands the cyberattack surface.

-• Legacy System Challenges: Aging infrastructure complicates modernization efforts.
+• Legacy system challenges: Aging infrastructure complicates modernization efforts.

-• AI Adoption: Compliance risks are significant as banks explore advanced AI applications.
+• AI adoption: Compliance risks are significant as banks explore advanced AI applications.

 • Strengthen third-party risk management frameworks.